General FAQs

 References

-- References could include, but are not limited to, master thesis supervisors, professors, and collaborators
+- References could include, but are not limited to, master’s thesis supervisors, professors, and collaborators.

 - Please note that letters of recommendation are not required.

-- References are not required for Master applicants
+- References are not required for master’s applicants.

 Language certificates

-- C1 level English is required for admission.
+- C1 level English (or equivalent) is required for admission.

-- Please consult the table belwo for widely recognized English exams and how their scores compare to C1.
+- Please consult the table below for widely recognized English exams and how their scores compare to C1.

 EXAM/FRAMEWORK | MINIMUM SCORE |